Skip to main content

 3. Clear the Support OpenID Connect checkbox.

-• Support API access becomes mandatory.
+• API access becomes mandatory.

 4. In field Grant type, select Authorization code.